mongodb/terraform-provider-mongodbatlas/website/docs/r/auditing.html.markdown

 # mongodbatlas_auditing

-`mongodbatlas_auditing` provides a Auditing resource.
+`mongodbatlas_auditing` provides an Auditing resource.
 This allows auditing to be created.

 ## Example Usage